Chuvantinh/trendradar/README.md

 # Trendradar
 - Introduction: the master thesis of van tinh chu about the trend radar for the health or the trending of technology in the life
-- Abstract:
+- Abstract: This project was written for the purpose of creating a website.
+There people can use the functions of the website to create new ones, vote, rate, give opinions and discuss current trends.
+The result is a website from Angular for frontend, backend is Prisma Version 2, Nexus.
+Users can view trend list, portfolio model, roadmap model and especially trend radar model with HTML5 and CSS3
 #####

 ## Angular
-I made a decesion for the intergration of NgRx for this website in order to manage
+I made a decesion for the intergration of NgRx for this website in order to manage the state for login in the website.
 ```
   ng g c new-component --module app
 ```